mccright/rand-notes/Commercial_Surveillance_Notes.md

 Magnite
 https://www.magnite.com/

-We’re Magnite (NASDAQ: MGNI), the world’s largest independent sell-side advertising platform.
+We're Magnite (NASDAQ: MGNI), the world's largest independent sell-side advertising platform.
 Publishers use our technology to monetize their content across all screens and formats including CTV, online video, display, and audio.
-The world’s leading agencies and brands trust our platform to access brand-safe, high-quality ad inventory and execute billions of advertising transactions each month.
+The world's leading agencies and brands trust our platform to access brand-safe, high-quality ad inventory and execute billions of advertising transactions each month.
 Anchored in sunny Los Angeles, bustling New York City, mile high Denver, historic London, and down under in Sydney, Magnite has offices across North America, EMEA, LATAM, and APAC.

 To learn more about how we collect and use information for online advertising, please visit https://www.magnite.com/legal/advertising-technology-privacy-policy/